Universality of multiplicity distribution in proton-proton and electron-positron collisions: Conclusions

 \section{Conclusions}

-In conclusion, we argued that the multiplicity distribution in $pp$ collisions is directly related to the multiplicity distribution in $ e^{+}e^{-}$ interactions, once the leading proton effect in $pp$ is properly accounted.
-In $pp$ a large fraction of initial energy, roughly $0.5$ on average, is carried away by two leading protons and is not available for particle production.
-This component fluctuates from event to event, which results in a broader multiplicity distribution in $pp$ than in $e^{+}e^{-}$.
-We provide a new argument in favor of a common mechanism of particle production in both systems, which is mainly controlled by the amount of energy available for particle production.
+In conclusion, we argued that the full phase-space multiplicity distribution in $pp$ collisions is directly related to the multiplicity distribution in $ e^{+}e^{-}$ interactions, once the leading proton effect in $pp$ is properly accounted for.
+In $pp$ a large fraction of initial energy, roughly $1/2$ on average, is carried away by two leading protons and is not available for particle production.
+This component fluctuates from event to event, which results in a significantly broader multiplicity distribution in $pp$ than in $e^{+}e^{-}$.
+We provide a new argument in favor of a common mechanism of soft particle production in both systems, which is mainly driven by the amount of energy available for particle production.

-\section{Acknowledgments}
+\textbf{Acknowledgments}

-I thank Andrzej Bialas for very useful discussions.
-Supported by the Ministry of Science and Higher Education (MNiSW), by founding from the Foundation for Polish Science, and by the National Science Centre, Grant No. DEC-2012/06/A/ST2/00390.
+{} I thank Andrzej Bialas for useful discussions.
+Supported by the Ministry of Science and Higher Education (MNiSW) and by the National Science Centre, Grant No. DEC-2014/15/B/ST2/00175, and in part by DEC-2013/09/B/ST2/00497.